flomio/flomio_phonegap_plugin/README.md

 	Stops all readers polling in the current session

+* `sleepReaders()`

+	Puts all readers in the current session to sleep

+* `startReaders()`

+	Starts up all readers in the current session that have been stopped or put to sleep

 * `sendApdu(resultCallback, deviceId, apdu)`

 	Sends an APDU command to a target device